Click here to edit using the old editor

 Course Overview

-You'll divide your time equally between academic study and practice-based placements.
-You will be working with highly experienced professionals to support children, families and carers, and develop your skills and confidence.
-Placements are available across the sector including inpatient, community, private and voluntary sectors.
+You'll divide your time equally between academic study and practice-based placements, learning from highly experienced professionals and gaining essential experience working with children, families and carers.
+Placements are available across the inpatient, community, private and voluntary sectors.
 Additionally, there is an opportunity for you to arrange an enrichment placement that could involve national or international work.

-Our academic staff have extensive professional expertise and will develop your specialist knowledge and understanding of children's nursing at university.
-You will develop your independent thinking and problem-solving skills.
-Your learning will include the use of clinical labs, mock hospital wards, guest speakers, workshops and simulation.
-All of which will be supported by a wide variety of online learning opportunities, including our innovative virtual learning environment.
+Our academic staff have extensive professional expertise in a wide range of clinical settings and will apply their specialist knowledge to your university sessions.
+Your learning will include practical sessions in our clinical labs, mock hospital wards, and simulation suites, as well as workshops and talks from guest speakers – all of which will be supported by a wide variety of online learning opportunities, including our innovative virtual learning environment.

 On this course you will...